This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Healthy Monstera plants produce new leaves every four to six weeks.
 If your plants are not growing new leaves within this time frame, you can speed up growth with additional care, like fertilizing and placing the plant under indirect bright light.

 While some are interested in ultimately having a monstera with many leaves that create a bushy appearance, others are content with having just the correct number that continues to grow steadily.
-We have pieced together this highly informative piece to answer how often monstera should produce new leaves, and we will also further tell you how you can speed up the process.
+We have pieced together this highly informative piece to answer how often Monstera should produce new leaves, and we will also further tell you how you can speed up the process.

 Continue reading this to learn more about monstera leaf production!